luengwaiban/instagram-python-scraper/README.md

 # instagram-python-scraper
 A instagram scraper wrote in python.
-Similar to instagram-php-scraper.Usages are in example.py.
+Similar to instagram-php-scraper.
 Enjoy it!

-You need to install the libs that recorded in require.txt first.
+**Usages are in example.py**.

 You can simply run this command:
 ```
 pip install instagram-python-scraper
 ```
-Or you can also download it directly and run:
+Or you can also download it directly.
+However you need to install the libs that recorded in require.txt first.
+run the command below:
 ```
 pip install -r require.txt
 ```